Free Shipping on Orders Over 1,500 TL | Up to 6 Credit Card Installments

 • target closer than threshold

-• target farther than threshold
+• target beyond threshold

 • target within distance window

-• target outside of distance window
+• target outside distance window

 • no target

-• Output format (I²C): 16-bit distance reading (in millimeters)
+• Output format (I²C): 16-bit distance reading in millimeters

-Included components
+Included Components

-A 1×7 strip of 0.1″ header pins and a 1×7 strip of 0.1″ right-angle header pins are included, as shown in the picture below.
+A 1×7 strip of 0.1″ header pins and a 1×7 strip of 0.1″ right-angle header pins are included, as shown in the image below.
 You can solder the header strip of your choice to the board for use with custom cables or solderless breadboards, or you can solder wires directly to the board itself for more compact installations.

 Using the VL53L1X

+At least four connections are required to use the VL53L1X board: VIN, GND, SCL, and SDA.
+The VIN pin should be connected to a 2.6 V to 5.5 V source, and GND should be connected to 0 volts.
+An onboard linear voltage regulator converts VIN to a 2.8 V supply for the VL53L1X IC.
+Note that if your input voltage is below 3.5 V, you can connect directly to VDD instead of bypassing the regulator; in this configuration, VIN should be left disconnected.
+The I²C pins, SCL and SDA, are connected to onboard level shifters that make them safe to use at voltages above 2.8 V; they should be connected to an I²C bus operating at the same logic level as VIN.
 The XSHUT pin is an input and the GPIO1 pin is an open-drain output; both pins are pulled up to 2.8 V by the board.
-They are notconnected to level-shifters on the board and are not 5V-tolerant, but they are usable as-is with many 3.3 V and 5 V microcontrollers: the microcontroller can read the GPIO1 output as long as its logic high threshold is below 2.8 V, and the microcontroller can alternate its own output between low and high-impedance states to drive the XSHUT pin.
-Alternatively, our 4-channel bidirectional logic level shiftercan be used externally with those pins.
+They are not connected to the level shifters on the board and are not 5V tolerant, but they can be used as they are with many 3.3 V and 5 V microcontrollers: the microcontroller can read the GPIO1 output as long as its logic-high threshold is below 2.8 V, and the microcontroller can drive the XSHUT pin by switching its own output between low and high-impedance states.
+Alternatively, our 4-channel bidirectional logic level shifter can be used externally with these pins.

 PIN Description

-GND The ground (0 V) connection for your power supply.
+Ground (0 V) connection for your power supply.
 Your I²C control source must also share a common ground with this board.

-SDA Level-shifted I²C data line: HIGH is VIN, LOW is 0 V
+Level-shifted I²C data line: HIGH is VIN, LOW is 0 V

 SCL Level-shifted I²C clock line: HIGH is VIN, LOW is 0 V

-XSHUT This pin is an active-low shutdown input; the board pulls it up to VDD to enable the sensor by default.
-Driving this pin low puts the sensor into hardware standby.
+This pin is an active-low shutdown input; the board pulls it up to VDD to enable the sensor by default.
+Pulling this pin low puts the sensor into hardware standby mode.
 This input is not level-shifted.

-GPIO1 Programmable interrupt output (VDD logic level).
+Programmable interrupt output (VDD logic level).
 This output is not level-shifted.

-I²C communication
+I²C Communication

-The sensor’s 7-bit slave address defaults to 0101001b on power-up.
-It can be changed to any other value by writing one of the device configuration registers, but the new address only applies until the sensor is reset or powered off.
-ST provides an application note (196k pdf) that describes how to use multiple VL53L0X sensors on the same I²C bus by individually bringing each sensor out of reset and assigning it a unique address, and the approach can be easily adapted to apply to the VL53L1X instead.
+The VL53L1X can be configured and distance readings can be queried over the I²C bus.
+Level shifters on the I²C clock (SCL) and data (SDA) lines allow I²C communication with microcontrollers operating at the same voltage as VIN (2.6 V to 5.5 V).
+A detailed description of the I²C interface on the VL53L1X can be found in the datasheet (1MB PDF), and more detailed information about I²C in general can be found in NXP’s I²C-bus specification (1MB PDF).
+The sensor’s 7-bit slave address defaults to 0101001b at power-up.
+It can be changed to any other value by writing to one of the device configuration registers, but the new address remains valid only until the sensor is reset or powered off.
+ST provides an application note (196k PDF) explaining how to use multiple VL53L0X sensors on the same I²C bus by bringing each sensor out of reset one at a time and assigning it a unique address, and the approach can easily be adapted to apply to the VL53L1X instead.
+The I²C interface on the VL53L1X is compatible with the I²C fast mode (400 kHz) standard.
+In our tests on the board, we were able to communicate with the chip at clock frequencies up to 400 kHz; higher frequencies may work but have not been tested.

-Sensor configuration and control
+Sensor Configuration and Control

-We also have an implementation of ST’s VL53L1X API for Arduino available, including an example sketch.
-Compared to our library, the API has a more complicated interface and uses more storage and memory, but it offers some advanced functionality that our library does not provide and has more robust error checking.
-Consider using the API for advanced applications, especially when storage and memory are less of an issue.
+For the VL53L1X, we wrote a basic library that can be used as an alternative to ST’s official API for interfacing this sensor with Arduino® boards or an Arduino®-compatible controller.
+The library makes it easy to configure the VL53L1X and read distance data via I²C.
+It also includes example sketches showing how to use the library.
+We also have an implementation of ST’s VL53L1X API for Arduino, including an example sketch.
+Compared to our library, the API has a more complex interface and uses more storage and memory, but it offers some advanced functions that our library does not provide and has more robust error checking.
+Consider using the API for advanced applications, especially where storage and memory are less of an issue.

 Size: 0.5″ × 0.7″ × 0.085″1